cue-lang/cue/doc/ref/spec.md

 ```

 A _closed struct_ `c` is a struct whose instances may not declare any field
-with a name that does not match the name of field
+with a name that does not match the name of a field
 or the pattern of a pattern constraint defined in `c`.
 Hidden fields are excluded from this limitation.
-A struct that is the result of unifying any struct with a [`...`](#Structs)
+A struct that is the result of unifying any struct with a [`...`](#structs)
 declaration is defined for all regular fields.
 Closing a struct is equivalent to adding `..._|_` to it.